JStover95/FaaSr-Functions/WeatherVisualization/README.md

 Our workflow's functions are configured, so our next step is to define its invocation paths.
 Navigate to our Get Data function, either by clicking it in the right-hand layout view or selecting it from the dropdown at the top of the left-hand menu.

-Scroll to **Next Actions to Invoke**, click **Add New InvokeNext**, and use the popup menu to connect the Get Data function with our Data Processing functions.
+Scroll to **Next Actions to Invoke**, click **Add New InvokeNext**, and use the popup menu to connect the Get Data function with our Process Data functions.
 With the leftmost dropdown menu, select `ProcessPrecipitation`, leave the remaining options unchanged, and click **Add New InvokeNext**.

 > ℹ️ This popup menu also allows us to define rank (parallel execution) and conditional invocation (depending on whether a function returns `true` or `false`).
 These are not in this tutorial, but refer to the documentation for more information: [https://faasr.io/FaaSr-Docs/conditional/](https://faasr.io/FaaSr-Docs/conditional/).

-Repeat this for our other Data Processing functions `ProcessTemperatureMin` and `ProcessTemperatureMax`.
+Repeat this for our other Process Data functions `ProcessTemperatureMin` and `ProcessTemperatureMax`.

 > ℹ️ Here we are marking the same function `PlotData` as the next invocation of multiple functions.
 By doing this, `PlotData` will run only once after each invoking function completes.